intuit/Ignite/docs/pages/Plugins.md

 ### Configuration

 A markdown-it plugin can be included in 2 ways.
-For both you must include a plugins options when running Ignite.
+For both you must include a plugins option when running Ignite.

-It can either be the npm package name.
+It can either be the npm package name

 ```json
 {